AdaMartin18010/web3/docs/Analysis/03_Industry_Applications/01_Web3_Technology_Stack_Analysis.md

 3. Wood, G. (2016).
 Polkadot: Vision for a heterogeneous multi-chain framework.
 4. Back, A., et al. (2014).
 Enabling blockchain innovations with pegged sidechains.
 5. Poon, J., & Dryja, T. (2016).
 The bitcoin lightning network: Scalable off-chain instant payments.
+6. Yakovenko, A. (2018).
+Solana: A new architecture for a high performance blockchain.
+7. Kwon, J. (2014).
+Tendermint: Byzantine fault tolerance in the age of blockchains.
+8. The Rust Programming Language.
+(2021).
+The Rust Programming Language.
+No Starch Press.